365CSI/iCSR/readme.md

 ```

 Notes:
+* JavaScript not optimized and kept as short as possible for example purpose
-* the [Office365 Microsoft Planner](http://www.learningsharepoint.com/2016/01/27/10-things-to-know-about-office-365-planner/) colors are predefined by iCSR.js as: msYellow, msRed, msBlue, msGreen
+* the [Office365 Microsoft Planner](http://www.learningsharepoint.com/2016/01/27/10-things-to-know-about-office-365-planner/) colors are predefined by iCSR.js as iCSR Tokens
+* iCSR **[tokens]** available for Templates can be viewed by typing ``ic`` in the F12 Dev console
-* iCSR corrects the textcolor for background colors
+* iCSR corrects the contrast textcolor for background colors (beige on msRed)
 * iCSR does all pre-configuration and execution for you:
   * so '*this*' refers to one ListItem Due Date
   * contains all the information about that Item ( *this.Item* )
   * and Today calculations you (may) want to use ( *this.days* )
+  * just like regular SharePoint CSR code you get the ```ctx`` object as parameter
   * *this.output* ,

   *not needed in this code, because it uses the default setting:*

         "<div class='[Class]' style='background:[color];color:[textcolor]'>[value]</div>"

-  * is parsed by iCSR to create valid HTML
-  * which is then displayed by SharePoint
+  * is parsed by iCSR to create valid HTML; which is then displayed by SharePoint

 ## Tracing what iCSR does
 iCSR source-code is broken up in generic descriptive functions to be used in your custom fields.